eMetaboHUB/Forum-DiseasesChem/workflow/README.md

 To compute associations between chemical entities and MeSH descriptors, you can use: w_compound2mesh.sh

 *Option details:*
   - v: version of the analysis.
-This is optional, if nothing is set, the date will be used
   - m: path to the configuration file of the analysis requesting Virtuoso
   - t: path to the configuration file to convert association to triples
   - u: name of the computed resource